-US consumers and companies should be extra vigilant, know the different phishing terms, and be aware of what the scams might look like:
+US consumers and business owners should be extra vigilant, know the different phishing terms, and be aware of what the scams might look like:

-- Phishing/smishing Phishing (emails) and smishing (SMS/texts) attempt to trick the recipient into providing sensitive information or downloading malware i.e., malicious software by clicking a link.
-Phishing emails are often sent to multiple email addresses at an organization to increase the chance someone will fall for the trick. - Spear phishing This email phishing scam is more specific in that it targets potential victims individually and delivers a more effective email known as a "lure."
-These types of scams can be harder to identify because they are personalized, which makes the email seem more legitimate. - Whaling Whaling attacks generally target leaders or other executives with access to large amounts of sensitive information at an organization or business.
+Phishing/smishing - Phishing (emails) and smishing (SMS/texts) attempt to trick the recipient into providing sensitive information or downloading malware - i.e., malicious software - by clicking a link.
+Phishing emails are often sent to multiple email addresses at an organization to increase the chance someone will fall for the trick.

+Spear phishing - This email phishing scam is more specific in that it targets potential victims individually and delivers a more effective email known as a "lure."
+These types of scams can be harder to identify because they are personalized, which makes the email seem more legitimate.

+Whaling - Whaling attacks generally target leaders or other executives with access to large amounts of sensitive information at an organization or business.
 Whaling attacks can also target human resources or accounting office personnel.

-Common Tax Methods
+Common Tax Fraud Methods

 Fraudsters use a wide array of different themes in their campaigns, which often look like ordinary business communications.
-Your personnel should be able to spot these attempts to prevent the disclosure of credentials or other financial and business assets.
+Train your personnel to spot these attempts and prevent the disclosure of credentials or other financial and business assets.